 That was a long time ago now, and it was quite a challenge for me to program my first application that could communicate with other computers over the Internet – even though my first introduction to sockets was through Visual Basic; a high-level and very user-friendly programming language.
 Now that I have long since switched to the more powerful C++, I rapidly found that the labor I had expended to code sockets in VB was nothing compared to what awaited!

-Thankfully, after many hours searching various web pages on the Internet, I was able to collect all the bits and pieces, and finally compile my first telnet program in C++.
+Thankfully, after many hours of searching various web pages on the Internet, I was able to collect all the bits and pieces, and finally compile my first telnet program in C++.
 My goal is to collect all the necessary data in one place; right here, so the reader doesn't have to recollect all the data over the Internet.
-Thus, I present this tutorial in hopes that it alone will be sufficient information to begin programming.
+Thus, I present this tutorial in the hopes that it alone will be sufficient information to begin programming.

 Before we begin, you will need to

 include winsock.h and link libws2_32.a to your project in order to use the API that are necessary for TCP/IP.
 If this is not possible, use

 LoadLibrary() to load ws2_32.dll at runtime, or some similar method.